-These processes can be categorized into two broad groups: transport and transformathe fact that mass fraction and concentration are often used interchangeably in dilute and atmosphere by physical means.
-As an an Diffusion Equation and the process by which a letter goes from one location to another.
+These processes can be categorized into two broad groups: transport and transformation.
+Transport refers to those processes which move substances through the hydrosphere

+1.1 Concepts and definitions 3 and atmosphere by physical means.
+As an analogy to the postal service, transport is the process by which a letter goes from one location to another.
 The postal truck is the analogy for our fluid, and the letter itself is the analogy for our chemical species.
 The two primary modes of transport in environmental fluid mechanics are advection (transport associated with the flow of a fluid) and diffusion (transport associated with random motions within a fluid).
-Transformation refers to those processes that change asubstance of interest into another substance.
+Transformation refers to those processes that change a substance of interest into another substance.
 Keeping with our analogy, transformation is the paper recycling factory that turns our letter into a shoe box.
 The two primary modes of transformation are physical (transformations caused by physical laws, such as radioactive decay) and chemical (transformations caused by chemical or biological reactions, such as dissolution).